Pampas fox: Description

 The Pampas fox resembles the culpeo or Andean fox in appearance and size, but has a proportionately wider snout, reddish fur on the head and neck, and a black mark on the muzzle.
 Its short, dense fur is grey over most of the body, with a black line running down the back and onto the tail, and pale, almost white, underparts.
 The ears are triangular, broad, and relatively large, and are reddish on the outer surface and white on the inner surface.
 The inner surfaces of the legs are similar in color to the underparts, while the outer surface is reddish on the fore limbs, and grey on the hind limbs; the lower hind limb also bears a distinctive black spot.
 Adults range from 51 to 80 cm in body length, and weigh 2.4 to 8.0 kg; males are about 10% heavier than females.

 In the northern part of its range, the pampas fox is more richly colored than in the southern part.

 Distribution and habitat

-The Pampas fox can be found in northern and central Argentina, Uruguay, eastern Bolivia, Paraguay, and southern Brazil.
+The Pampas fox can be found primarily in northern and central Argentina, Uruguay, eastern Bolivia, Paraguay, and southern Brazil.
 It prefers open pampas habitats, often close to agricultural land, but can also be found in montane or chaco forest, dry scrubland, and wetland habitats.
 It is most common below 1000 m elevation, but can inhabit puna grasslands up to 3500 m.

-Three subspecies are currently recognized, while L. g. gracilis, L. g. domeykoanus and L. g. maulinicus were transferred to L. griseus.